0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 Function signature: "optimizeMe(uint256,uint256,bytes32)"
 Function selector: 0xfd25287f
 ```
 The compiler sorts all of a contract's functions by their selector in hexadecimal order, and goes over each of them when a function was executed to see which selector was called.
-Thus, it makes sense to try and put the most used functions near the top of this list to save gas on searching for the called function.
+Thus, it makes sense to try and put the most used functions near the top of this list to save gas when searching for the called function.
 I'd recommend taking this into consideration when naming a function that'll be called frequently during the smart contract's lifetime.

 ## Solidity Gas Optimizations 101
 Congrats Optimizoor, you've passed Solidity Gas Optimizations 101.
-Now that you know the basics, put them to good use!
-Being an Optimizoor is being a life-long learner, knowing to optimize or not to optimize.
+An Optimizoor is a life-long learner tasked with the impossible goal of making your code as performant as possible.
+Now that you know the basics of optimizing Solidity smart contracts, put them to good use fellow Optimizoor!

 If you've read this far, thank you anon!
 If you want to keep up to date with my latest ramblings my [Twitter](https://twitter.com/0xIchigo) is a good place to start.
-I'd also like to give a big shoutout to [Harrison](https://twitter.com/PopPunkOnChain), the legendary Pop Punk gas detective himself, and giga-brain 100x auditooor [bl0ckpain](https://twitter.com/bl0ckpain), for reading over an early draft of this blogpost.
+I'd also like to give a big shoutout to [Harrison](https://twitter.com/PopPunkOnChain), the legendary Pop Punk gas detective himself, and giga-brain 100x auditooor [bl0ckpain](https://twitter.com/bl0ckpain), for reading over earlier drafts of this blogpost.